JuanLara18/Actuarial-DataMined-Provisiones/README.md

 #### 4. Modeling

-- **Modeling Technique Selection**: Choose the appropriate model for analysis.
+- **Modeling Technique Selection**: Choose the appropriate analysis model.
 - **Test Design**: Define how the models will be evaluated.
 - **Model Construction**: Create and train the model using the dataset.